 - TOMATO SLICES: Carefully cut out slices of cherry tomatoes of the same sizes for the decoration of the top layer.
 So this means +/- 3 slices from the middle of each tomato.
 No worries, the leftovers are used in the next step.
 Reserve.

 - TOMATO SALAD: Dice the remainders of the cherry tomatoes and mozarella and season with olive oil, crema di balsamico, salt, pepper.
 Strain (there should really be no liquid left).

-- TOMAT0 JELLY - STEP 3: Do again Tomato jelly - step 2 with rest of tomato sauce.
+- TOMAT0 JELLO - STEP 3: Do again Tomato jello - step 2 with rest of tomato sauce.

-- DECORATION: - While waiting for the jelly to freeze, roast pine seeds - When the jelly has set, lay drops of crema di balsamico on the top, add pine seeds.
+- DECORATION: - While waiting for the jello to freeze, roast pine seeds - When the jello has set, lay drops crema di balsamico on the top, add pine seeds.
 Maybe lay a few basil leaves.
 You can even make a tomato flower.
 That's all up to you!